fatiando/2023-kegs/extended-abstract/README.md

 probing our codes.
 It uses Pooch under the hood to download and cache those datasets locally so its codebase ends up being very slim.
-All the gallery examples and user guides of Harmonica and Verde use Ensaio to fetch the example datasets.

 ## Example: Gravity data over South Africa